 Also be aware that what you commonly use Adobe software for may not be the whole story.
 “When I took the tests the biggest surprise for me was that InDesign has a large part of the questions based on animation,” recalls Shue.
 “This completely caught me off guard.”

 “I have received a few personal messages from designers that have attempted the test and not passed,” adds Carroll.
 “My advice is to focus on preparation and diversify your training resources.
-I took the preparation very seriously and studied for several weeks leading up to the test, dedicating much of my free time to preparation.
+I took the preparation very seriously and studied for several weeks leading up to the test, dedicating much of my free time to prepare.
 Many hours.”

-04. How to prepare for the test
+04. How to prepare for the Adobe Certification tests

 - Examine the software.
 Open up the software which you will be tested for, and examine every single button in there.
 If something seems foreign and confusing, research and clarify your doubts about their functions.